bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 ## Tested versions
-This procedure has been tested to work building Linux Kernel version 5.16.20.
+This procedure has been tested to work building Linux Kernel version 5.15.70.
+This version has been chosen as it is the latest "Long Term Support" release available at the time of writing.
 Other reasonably close versions of the Linux kernel should also work but may require some tweaking, especially at the point where the kernel source tree needs to be patched.

 This procedure has been tested to work on the following building platforms